Karina Flores: Life and career

 Flores was born in the Russian city of Shakhty to parents of Armenian descent.
 She began her musical education at the conservatory in Shakhty and went on to study at the Rostov State Conservatory from 1999 to 2005.
 It was there that she made her stage debut in the title role of Madama Butterfly.
 In 2006 she continued her vocal studies in Moscow under Ruben Lisitsian and from 2008 to 2011 in Rome at the Accademia Nazionale di Santa Cecilia under Renata Scotto.
 During this time, she placed third in the 2008 Galina Vishnevskaya International Opera Singers Competition, and she continued her professional career singing with Helikon Opera in Moscow and on tour.
+In 2009, she was awarded first prize in the International Competition “Ottavio Ziino” (soprano category).

 Flores was engaged as a soloist with Helikon Opera in 2006 and remained with the company for eight years.
-Her numerous roles with Helikon included Rosina in The Barber of Seville, Amelia in Un ballo in maschera, the title roles of Aida and Lady Macbeth of the Mtsensk District, and Stephana in Gordano's rarely performed Siberia.
+Her numerous roles with Helikon included Rosina in The Barber of Seville, Amelia in Un ballo in maschera, the title roles of Aida and Lady Macbeth of Mtsensk, and Stephana in Gordano's rarely performed Siberia.
 In 2012 she also made her debut with Israeli Opera as Lisa in Tchaikovsky's Pique Dame.
 The production, conducted by Vladimir Jurowski, was later released on CD and DVD.
 It was a role she would later reprise at the Heidenheim Opera Festival in 2019.

 Between 2014 and 2019, Flores made a number of European house debuts, including Santuzza in Cavalleria rusticana at the Teatro San Carlo in 2014, Desdemona in Otello at the Teatro Filarmonico in Verona in 2018, and Leonora in Il trovatore at the Teatro Regio in Turin in 2018.
 She made her first appearance at the Tyrolean State Theatre in Innsbruck in 2015 in the title role of Adriana Lecouvreur for which she was nominated for the Österreichischer Musiktheaterpreis (Austrian Music Theatre Prize) in the "Best Female Lead" category.
 In later seasons she returned to the theatre as Amelia in Un ballo in maschera (2016) and as Angelica in Suor Angelica (2019).